mutian/Sublime-CSS-Format/README.md

 Description
 -----------

-CSS Format is a CSS formatting plugin for Sublime Text, you can convert CSS/SASS/SCSS/LESS code to Compact, Expand or Compress format.
+CSS Format is a CSS formatting plugin for Sublime Text, you can convert CSS/SASS/SCSS/LESS code to Compact, Expanded or Compressed format.
 CSS Format is just only a formatter, do not supports grammar check and auto correct feature.

 **Example:**